kevinmgamboa/UAO_SpO2_Sim/README.md

 * sys
 * time

+Please make sure all libraries get install in Python 3

 ## Files Description
 * "mainWindowPPG.py" contains the main code of the GUI
 * "mainWindowPPG.ui" contains the GUI developed in the software Qt.